dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ## Test Data

-## page swapping
+## Page swapping

 Here we can observe that the tree is quicker than the table.
-This again sounds weird considering
+This again sounds weird considering the table should run in constant time and the trees should run in log(n).

 When doing ~150000 (149850) search through (every 1000 entry) searching in the table and tree, we see that the tree is actually slower than the table.